Laundry Room Storage Solutions

 Storage for Tight Spaces

 Because you can't afford to waste a sliver of space in a tiny laundry room, take storage as high as you can with shelving.
-Keep the design simple to prevent the room from feeling overcrowded.
+Keep the laundry storage tower design simple to prevent the room from feeling overcrowded.
+Stacked washer and dryer units leave space for lower side shelves, rather than limiting the storage with higher shelving.

 Tip: Reserve low shelves for frequently used items so they are easy to access.